 -This question was submitted by a user and answered by a volunteer of our choice.

-In layman’s language, Bad Debt is an expense incurred by a business that the debtor does not repay in due course of time for reasons such as fraud, insolvency of the debtor, etc. We can also refer to them as Uncollectible Accounts Expenses and Irrecoverable Debts.
+In layman’s language, a Bad Debt is a non-cash expense incurred by a business when the debtor does not repay the amount owed by him in due course of time for reasons such as fraud, insolvency of the debtor, etc.

 Liabilities refer to the financial obligations of a business.
 In simple words, it is a sum of money owed by a debtor to a creditor under an agreement and is repayable on a specified period.
 For example, Bank Loans, Accounts Payable, Bank Overdrafts, etc.